ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## addDate

-Adds the time interval or date interval to the provided date or date with time.
+Adds the time interval to the provided date, date with time or String-encoded date / date with time.

 If the addition results in a value outside the bounds of the data type, the result is undefined.